in Honor of

 Now, if you are a legitimate street photog, altercations should NOT be a big problem for you.
 You should have developed candid skills by now that allow you to work unseen for the most part.

 No matter what weapons you have or how highly skilled a fighter you are – the best self-defense is ALWAYS avoidance.
 You try to avoid the fight at ALL cost.
-If attack is unavoidable, then you have no other choice but to deploy your weapons or physically fight off the attacker.
+If attack is unavoidable, then you have no other choice and are justified to deploy your weapons or physically fight off the attacker to defend your life.
+(Well, this may not apply to those living in the UK.)

 Selection from The Americans…60 years after Frank artist’s book

-I carry self-defense weapons for defending against an attack or to ward off a theft.
-I’m in my early 60’s.
-I got a bad neck and bad back, so I am not one for wresting a guy on the street.
+I carry self-defense weapons for defending against an attack.
+I’m old, got a bad neck and bad back, so I am not one for wresting a guy on the street.
 I am also at a disadvantage in that many times I have a camera strapped to my wrist and a backpack of photo gear on my back.
 Irrespective of my age and health issues, if need be, I can snap a neck or bust a head open like a cracked egg with a collapsible baton.
 That is the beauty of weapons…they are the great equalizer, they add power to the powerless.

-If I am shooting in dangerous areas, I use 12mp to 16 mp ‘disposable’ cameras and get my pack value down to $500.
+If I am shooting in dangerous areas, I use 12mp to 16 mp ‘disposable’ cameras and get my pack value down to a few hundred dollars.
 My cheap Pentax bodies start at $100 and 50mm manual lenses at $25.
 That is about as disposable as I get.

 Isn’t this what you all lust after?